SinaKarimi00/PaymentPackage/README.md

 ## ⚙️ Installation

-1. 📦 Clone or download the package from the release section and import it to your project.
+1. 📦 Clone or download the package from the release section and place the package folder inside your project's Packages folder, next to the manifest.json file.

 2. To support **RTL TextMeshPro** in your project, you need to add the following scoped registry to your `manifest.json`: